 What is a tracking pixel, and how does it work?

 A tracking pixel is usually a transparent image 1×1 pixel big embedded into your email just like any other picture.
-You don’t see it, but once you open the email, it gets downloaded by your device just like any other image in the letter.
+You don’t see it, but once you open the email, it gets downloaded by your device, just like any other image in the letter.
+As the server hosting the tracking pixels can record that they were downloaded, the email sender can get verification that the email was opened.

 At most benign, a system uses the connection established to download the tracking pixel to verify that the email was opened and when that happened.
 But that’s just the tip of the iceberg.
 An app called Superhuman allowed users to find out an email recipient’s address via tracking pixels, and that’s before you get into criminal uses that come from knowing where someone was and when they opened an email.